AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 >
 > * No auth token: Run the **IMS: JWT Generate + Auth via User Token** call to generate new tokens
 > * `401: Not Authorized to PUT/POST/PATCH/DELETE for this path : /global/schemas/`: Update the **CONTAINER_ID** environment variable from `global` to `tenant`
 > * `403: PALM Access Denied.
-POST access is denied for this resource from access control`: Verify your user permission in the Admin Console
+POST access is denied for this resource from access control`: Verify your user permissions in the Admin Console

 ### Add standard mixins

 Now it's time to add the mixins to the schema:

-1. In Postman, open the call **[!DNL Schema Registry API > Schemas > Modify or update part of a tenant-defined schema]**
+1. In [!DNL Postman], open the call **[!DNL Schema Registry API > Schemas > Modify or update part of a tenant-defined schema]**
 1. In the **Params** tab, paste the `meta:altId` value from the previous response as the `$id`
 1. Open the Body tab and paste the following code and click **Send** to make the API call.
 This will add the three standard mixins to your `Luma CRM Schema`: